camconrad/compensator/README.md

 Compensator is a delegate marketplace designed to enhance governance processes in the Compound DAO.
 It provides a secure and transparent environment for allocating votes and receiving compensation.

 ## The Challenge
-Effective governance in decentralized (and traditional) systems faces low voter turnout, lack of incentivization, and the complexity related to decision-making processes.
-These issues can undermine the efficacy and legitimacy of governance outcomes.
+Effective governance in decentralized (and traditional) systems faces low voter turnout and lack of incentivization.
+These issues undermine the efficacy and legitimacy of governance outcomes.

 ## The Solution
-Compensator addresses these challenges by offering a marketplace where COMP holders trade votes via delegation, thus incentivizing participation and ensuring greater governance outcomes.
+Compensator addresses governance challenges by offering a venue for COMP holders to trade votes via delegation, thus incentivizing participation and ensuring greater governance outcomes.
 The marketplace integrates the “Compensator” smart contracts and enforces agreements transparently.

 ## Features